gsa-oes/office-of-evaluation-sciences/_projects/1603_2-idr-applications-scale-up.md

 Student loan borrowers have over $1.26 trillion dollars in outstanding federal student loan debt.
 Income-driven repayment (IDR) plans can help Americans manage this debt by limiting their monthly payments to a percentage of their discretionary income and providing loan forgiveness.
 Despite these benefits, fewer than 15% of eligible student loan borrowers are in IDR repayment plans.

 ## What was the program change?
-We worked with ED’s Office of Federal Student Aid (FSA) to design and test the application of proven insights in updated emails sent to a number of different borrower groups eligible for IDR plans.
+We worked with The U.S. Department of Education's (ED) Office of Federal Student Aid (FSA) to design and test the application of proven insights in updated emails sent to a number of different borrower groups eligible for IDR plans.

 ## How did the evaluation work?
 3,036,691 borrowers were randomly selected to receive either the most effective message from the Targeted Messages pilot, or no email.